Phlow/feeling-responsive/pages/documentation.md

 - offset › define the offset (number of entries to skip before displaying the first one)
 - category › define **only one** category to display according entries

-The loop looks when you use all parameters.
+The loop looks like this when you use all parameters.
 Single parameters are possible of course.

 ~~~
-{% raw %}  entries='3' offset='1' category='design' %}{% endraw %}
+{% raw %}{% include list-posts entries='3' offset='1' category='design' %}{% endraw %}
 ~~~

 ### next-previous-post-in-category.html